 For Enrollees who are also eligible for Medicare, coordination of benefits includes paying any applicable cost-sharing ("crossover") on behalf of an Enrollee, whether the claim is from a Network or Out of Network provider.
 The amount paid shall be as defined in Minnesota Statutes, §256B.0625, subd.
-57 and its exclusions for mental health (except certain physician and advanced practice registered nurse services), dialysis, FQHCs and RHCs; and effective upon federal approval and notice by the STATE, IHS facilities.
+57 and its exclusions for mental health (except certain physician and advanced practice registered nurse services), dialysis, FQHCs and RHCs; and IHS facilities.